 4. Cut your costs

-There will come a point where you might need to make some compromises.
-Some couples choose the do-it-yourself approach (make their own invitations and place cards) or opt to change suppliers or change the day of their wedding to mid-week.
+There may come a point where you need to make some compromises.
+Some couples choose the do-it-yourself approach (make their own invitations and place cards) or to change suppliers or change the day of their wedding to mid-week.
 There are lots of ways you can save and help to take the pressure off your budget.

 You might also be able to ask suppliers about payment plans.
-That way you’re spreading the cost of your wedding over several months, rather than being hit with all of your invoices at the same time.
+That way you can spread the cost of your wedding over several months, rather than being hit with all of your invoices at the same time.
 Don’t forget to keep on top of these payments to avoid late fees.

 5. Get organised

 It goes without saying that paying bills is the very last thing you want to be thinking about during your honeymoon.
 Keep a running list of when suppliers need paying and how much you will need to have saved by different dates in the lead-up to your wedding.